temporalio/proposals/sdk-typed-search-attributes.md

 * Setting invalid search attributes in workflow never returns a failure that can be handled by workflow code
 * Users have no way to clarify the difference between keyword and keyword-list

+# Solution 1

+(see "Solution 2" for a separate solution)

 ## Goals

 Immediate: